You will learn

 Trigger split

-The trigger split component creates two distinct paths in your flow, branching based on a defined characteristic of the trigger.
+The trigger split component creates 2 distinct paths in your flow, branching based on a defined characteristic of the trigger.
 Trigger splits branch flows at the event level, meaning only metric and price drop flows can have trigger splits.

-For example, for an abandoned cart flow triggered by a Started Checkout event, you can create two parallel paths in your flow split around a shopper's cart value — where high-value cart abandoners receive an email with a discount, and lower value cart abandoners do not.
+For example, for an abandoned cart flow triggered by a Started Checkout event, you can create 2 parallel paths in your flow split around a shopper's cart value — where high-value cart abandoners receive an email with a discount, and lower value cart abandoners do not.

 Trigger splits are only supported in event-triggered flows, where the flow is triggered off a given event metric in your account.
 This component is not available in list or segment-triggered flows.